Malcolm McDowell: Voice acting

 McDowell was the featured narrator in the documentary The Compleat Beatles, released in 1982.
-He voiced Lord Maliss in Happily Ever After (1989), Zarm in the cartoon Captain Planet and the Planeteers, the Superman villain Metallo in Superman: The Animated Series, Mad Mod on Teen Titans, Merlyn in DC Showcase: Green Arrow (2010), Arkady Duvall (son of Ra's al Ghul) on Batman: The Animated Series and as the voice of a Death Star commander on a Robot Chicken episode parodying Star Wars.
+He voiced Lord Maliss in Happily Ever After (1989), Zarm in the cartoon Captain Planet and the Planeteers, the Superman villain Metallo in Superman: The Animated Series, Mad Mod on Teen Titans, Merlyn in DC Showcase: Green Arrow (2010), Arkady Duvall (son of Ra's al Ghul, voiced by McDowell's Time After Time co-star David Warner) on Batman: The Animated Series and a Death Star commander on a Robot Chicken episode parodying Star Wars.
 He is also a regular on the second season of the Adult Swim cartoon Metalocalypse as Vater Orlaag and other characters.
 McDowell also voiced Dr. Calico in Disney's Bolt (2008) and the henchman Reeses II in the animated series Captain Simian & the Space Monkeys, a show laced with references to many films, including his own role in A Clockwork Orange.
+Once again McDowell starred alongside Warner in the episode "Rhesus Pieces".

 In 2006–07, he contributed spoken word to two Pink Floyd tribute albums produced by Billy Sherwood: Back Against the Wall and Return to the Dark Side of the Moon.
 He has also provided voice-over work for Borgore on his album #NEWGOREORDER (2014).
-In 2008, McDowell began a recurring role as Grandpa Fletcher on Phineas and Ferb.
+In 2008, McDowell began a recurring role as Reginald Fletcher on Phineas and Ferb.
 He also narrated the award-winning documentary Blue Gold: World Water Wars.

 McDowell reprised his role of Metallo in the video game Superman: Shadow of Apokolips and an episode of Justice League Unlimited.
-He also provided his voice for the character President John Henry Eden in the video game Fallout 3, Rupert Pelham in the game WET, King Solomon in the Word of Promise Audio Bible, and the CEO of Stahl Arms in Killzone 3, Jorhan Stahl.
+He also provided his voice for the character President John Henry Eden in the video game Fallout 3, Rupert Pelham in the game WET, Solomon in the Word of Promise Audio Bible, and the CEO of Stahl Arms in Killzone 3, Jorhan Stahl.
 He also voiced Daedalus in God of War III.
 He is the voice for the primary antagonist Molag Bal in the MMO The Elder Scrolls Online.
 He is also the voice of Dr. Monty in Call of Duty: Black Ops III.

 McDowell portrayed Caiaphas in The Truth & Life Dramatised audio New Testament Bible, a 22-hour, celebrity-voiced, fully dramatised audio New Testament which uses the RSV-CE translation.

 McDowell is the host of Fangoria's Dreadtime Stories, a monthly series of radio dramas with a mystery, horror, science fiction and dark humour theme.
 Each month, a new episode is available for download, and scripts, as used by McDowell and the supporting actors, are also available at the Fangoria website.

+He provided the voice for Triton (Ship's Computer) in the 2015 science-fiction short film, Oceanus: Act One.

 In 2020, he interpreted Gabriele Tinti's poetry inspired by epigraphs collected in the National Roman Museum.

+He guest-starred in the SpongeBob SquarePants episode "Pet the Rock" as Pervical.

+Honours

+McDowell refused the degree of Commander of the Order of the British Empire in 1984 and to be a Knight Bachelor in 1995.